lubuntu-team/manual/source/2/2.3/2.3.2/screenshot.rst

    lximage-qt -s

 from the command line.
 Pressing the printscreen key also brings up the screenshot dialog.
+The icon to launch screenshot looks like a camera.